the-scouts/por/sphinx_source/chapter-4.rst

 n.
 The Explorer Scout Unit should have opportunities for the members to take part in the decision making process.
 Any forum or committee should have both Explorer Scouts and Leaders working together.

 o.
-Explorer Scouts wear the approved Explorer Scout, Sea Scout or Air Scout uniform with distinguishing emblems and scarves as described in the Chapter 10.
+Explorer Scouts wear the approved Explorer Scout, Sea Scout or Air Scout uniform with distinguishing emblems and scarves as described in the :chapter:`10`.

 p.
 The following minimum standards are laid down for Explorer Scout Units